Visual-Analytics-2024/VA-Project/README.md

 * Note: Total cars recorded at a site is different from total cars that stayed at the site.

 ![alt text](data/fig/heatmap.png)

+**Insights**

+* Typically, car types 1, 2, and 3 make stops at camping sites.
+* Car types 4, 5, and 6 never halt at camping sites.
+* Few cars visit camping site 1.
+* During June, July, August, and September, the highest number of cars visit camping sites.
+* From November to February, there are almost no cars visiting the camping sites.
+* The average time spent at camping sites generally mirrors this pattern.
+Therefore, there is plenty of space available for camping visitors at each site.

 ## Analysing Ground Truth